Precision tissue staining every time

 Heating and cooling on the robot: FFPE-IHC

-Omni-Stainer™ rests on top of the OT-2 thermal module after:
+Omni-Stainer™ system rests on top of the OT-2 thermal module after:

 Human tonsil FFPE antigen retrieval at 95°C